Click here to listen to a reading of this blog:

-It is reported by Stop The Thyroid Madness, Mary Shoman and Dr Barry Durrant-Peatfield (in his book The Great Thyroid Scandal..), that if consumed in excess and repeatedly, goitrogenic foods can be problematic for thyroid function, and even lead or contribute to the formation of a goitre (an enlarged thyroid) in some cases.
+It is reported by many that if consumed in excess, goitrogenic foods can be problematic for thyroid function and even lead or contribute to the formation of a goitre (an enlarged thyroid) in some cases.

-Goitrogenic foods are reported to inhibit the body’s ability to use iodine and so block the process where iodine becomes T4 and T3.
-Goitrogens are also reported to then disrupt the conversion of T4 to T3, which obviously isn’t good for our hypothyroid symptoms and overall thyroid function!
+They are reported to inhibit the body’s ability to use iodine and affect the process of iodine converting to T4 and T3, which obviously isn’t good for our hypothyroid symptoms and overall thyroid function.

 Goitrogenic foods include: